 Gender norms can significantly impact a child’s development, affecting his or her self-esteem and opportunities for growth.
 Restrictive gender norms often discourage children from pursuing interests that are “inappropriate” for their gender, limiting their potential and opportunities for exploration.

-For example, girls may feel discouraged from pursuing careers in STEM fields or leadership positions, while boys face ridicule for expressing interest in traditionally feminine activities like dancing or cooking.
-The pressure to conform to gender norms can also negatively influence children’s mental health, leading to anxiety and depression.
+For example, girls may feel discouraged from pursuing careers in STEM fields or leadership positions due to traditional gender roles, while boys face ridicule for expressing interest in traditionally feminine activities like dancing or cooking.
+The pressure to conform to these gender roles and norms can also negatively influence children’s mental health, leading to anxiety and depression.
 If boys feel that they cannot communicate their emotions or seek help, they may begin to feel stressed and isolated.
 Girls who feel the need to prioritize appearance and social status may experience eating disorders or body dissatisfaction.

 Children who do not conform to gender norms may experience lower self-esteem and negative self-concept, as they are made to feel like they don’t fit in or are “abnormal.”
 Boys perceived as weak or feminine may face bullying and social exclusion, while girls who are not conventionally feminine may feel pressure to conform to unrealistic beauty standards.